webanno/webanno/pages/info.md

 # WebAnno 2

 This iteration brings support for custom layers, a new WebAnno file format, and support for automation.
+Additionally, we integrate functionality allowing CLARIN to run WebAnno as an infrastructure service.

 ### Team